 The Worldwide Leader in TV Discussion

 A podcast for long distance besties everywhere.
-Co-hosted by your new BFFs Ann Friedman and Aminatou Sow.
+Co-hosted by BFFs Ann Friedman and Aminatou Sow.
+Produced by Gina Delvac.
+Brand new every Friday.

 Four former aides to President Obama — Jon Favreau, Dan Pfeiffer, Jon Lovett, and Tommy Vietor — are joined by journalists, politicians, comedians, and activists for a freewheeling conversation about politics, the press and the challenges posed by the Trump presidency.